 Limitations:

 Unlike JavaMail API, Simple Java Email has a smaller community of users.
 Its limited documentation makes it challenging for developers to use the Simple Java Email library effectively.
-Moreover, it lacks advanced features and capabilities to meet modern-day business needs.
+Moreover, it lacks advanced features and capabilities to meet modern-day business needs, including the ability to send mail with attachments and images.

 Modern-day communication needs are different and more complex.
 It demands a new approach to address the present-day notification communication requirements.